martinsaf/nmap_scanner/README.md

 # nmap_scanner

 ## Description
-A Python script that uses `nmap` to scan and identify vulnerabilities on network ports over TCP and UDP protocols.
+This Python script utilizes nmap to perform targeted network scans, focusing on TCP and limited UDP port checks to identify and warn about potential vulnerabilities in network services.
+It is designed to quickly assess the security of common services like HTTP, FTP, and SMTP by analyzing service versions against known vulnerabilities.

 ## Prerequisites
 Ensure you have the following installed: